 -

 Bench.
 Walnut.
 Spanish school, 17th century.
-A bench made of carved walnut wood in its colour, with a backrest made up of a smooth rectangular board and a seat made up of another similar to the previous one, both arranged at an angle.
-The legs have a particular shape, known as “lyre-shaped”, and are decorated with plant and architectural motifs (scrolls) in relief.
-It also has two wooden “fasteners”, which have undulations in their profile.
-Lyre-leg tables originated in the Spain of Charles II, during the second half of the 17th century.
-The simplest ones have a simple cut in the side legs, and are even completely carved in models with peripheral centres.
-This support element, as can be seen, was also used in other types of furniture.
-The material is also the usual one in old Spanish cabinetmaking, although it should be noted that it seems that the most common thing is for the fasteners to be made of wrought iron.
+A walnut wood bench, carved in its natural color, with a backrest formed by a smooth rectangular panel and a seat made of a similar panel, both positioned at an angle.
+The legs have a distinctive lyre shape and are decorated with raised vegetal and architectural motifs (volutes).
+It also features two wooden braces with undulating profiles.
+Lyre-leg tables originated in Spain during the reign of Charles II, in the second half of the 17th century.
+The simplest versions feature a simple cutout on the side legs, while models with peripheral centers are completely carved.
+This supporting element, as can be seen, was also used in other types of furniture.
+The material is also typical of old Spanish cabinetmaking, although it should be noted that the most common practice, it seems, was for the braces to be made of wrought iron.

 · Size: 56x219x92 cms.